zly2006/Pumpkin/CONTRIBUTING.md

 ### Coding Guidelines

-Things need to be done before this Pull Request can be merged.
-Your CI also checks most of them automatically and fill fail if something is not fulfilled
+Things need to be done before a pull request can be merged.
+Your CI also checks most of them automatically and will fail if something is not fulfilled.
-Note: Pumpkin's clippy settings are relatively strict, this can be may frustrating but is necessary so the code says clean and consistent
+Note: Pumpkin's clippy settings are relatively strict, this can be may frustrating but is necessary so the code says clean and consistent.
 **Basic**

 - **Title:** Use a concise and informative title that clearly communicates the purpose of the PR.
 Anyone reviewing the PR should quickly understand the changes being proposed.
 - **Description:** Provide a comprehensive description of the changes.
 Explain:
 - What was changed?
-- Why was this change necessary?
+- Why were these changes necessary?
 - What is the impact of this change?
 - Are there any known issues or limitations?
 - Include any relevant context, such as related issues or discussions.